CenterForSpatialResearch/mapping_architecture_urbanism_humanities/08_WebMapping1.md

 }
 ```

 CSS, which stands for Cascading Style Sheets, defines the display properties for each HTML element — that is, how the page _looks_.
 At the moment, our page only has two elements, which you see defined here as `#map` and `#info`.
 We also have defined a default width for images.
-Note that a comment in css is designated like `/* comment */`.
+Note that a comment in CSS is designated like `/* comment */`.

 Next, copy the following text into your `map.js`: